 'We were out playing sport on the oval.
 One of the kids yelled out, "Look!
 Look up in the sky!
 It's flying saucers!"
 And i remember we all looked up and it really was; a flying saucer.'

 The commotion drew more students and teachers, who ran outside to see what was happening.
 As many as 100 witnesses at Westall High indicated they saw something in the sky that day, although their testimony varies.

-Andrew Green, a science teacher, said he saw a silvery-green disk, about twice the size of a family car.
+Andrew Greenwood, a science teacher, said he saw a silvery-green disk, about twice the size of a family car.

 Joy Clarke, a second form student, said she saw 'three flying saucers.'

 Some witnesses reported hearing engine noise coming from the object, or that they saw a light aircraft pursuing it.

 The object's trajectory took it over the high school and then over the neighbouring primary school, where its appearance again caused pandemonium.
 Children in both schools ran around chaotically; crying, yelling, pointing at the sky.